methemate/digitalgarden/src/site/notes/Women in Ministry.md

 </div></div>

-While I’m not entirely sure abt the connection, Rhea was worshipped as Zeus mother.
+*While I’m not entirely sure about the connection*, Rhea was worshipped as Zeus mother.
 There were female led worship and probably other doctrine that leads to much disorder.

-That’s likely why Paul in Titus 2 instructed the older women to teach younger women “to love their husbands, to love their children, to be sensible, pure, workers at home, kind, being subject to their own husbands, so that the word of God will not be dishonored.”
+That’s likely why Paul in [[KJV Tagged + Lexicon/Bible 2/56 - Titus/Titus 2/Titus 2\|Titus 2]] instructed **the older women to teach younger women** “to love their husbands, to love their children, to be sensible, pure, workers at home, kind, being subject to their own husbands, so that the word of God will not be dishonored.”

 > **Titus 2:3–5**
 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">